Skip to main contentSkip to main navigationSkip to footer content

 Speaker at the podium as audience listens

-SUNY Schenectady is one of 25 SUNY campuses statewide that opted into the ASAP program and as of this fall, will enroll 160 students to improve retention and graduation rates.
+SUNY Schenectady is one of 25 SUNY campuses statewide that opted into the ASAP program and as of this fall, has enrolled 160 students to improve retention and graduation rates.

 ASAP provides wraparound support to ensure student academic success, retention, and on-time graduation.
 An array of resources and supports - including funding to cover textbooks, groceries, transportation, and other costs of attendance, academic assistance, comprehensive personalized advisement, and career development activities – help Pell-eligible students overcome barriers that can prevent them from achieving their goals and obtaining a degree.